Iktisad/tweety/README.md

 for windows
 > <a href="https://getcomposer.org/Composer-Setup.exe"> composer install.</a>

-During the set up choose the following directory if u have an existing xampp server
+During the set up choose the following directory if u have an existing XAMPP OR WAMP server

 > \xampp\php\php.exe